American Village commemorates Memorial Day - NewsBreak

 After, visitors can enjoy activities such as military demonstrations, colonial games and puppet shows.

-Val Crofts, chief educator and program operator for American Village, says the activities allows visitors to know the importance of Memorial Day and be apart of the American story.
+Val Crofts, chief educator and program operator for American Village, said the activities allows visitors to know the importance of Memorial Day and be apart of the American story.

 “For us it’s the idea of respecting and honoring our veterans for what they’ve done for us, which leads to everything we get to do day-to-day, so we really take that seriously,” Crofts said.

-American Village opens from 10 am till 4pm and admission is free for Memorial Day.Copyright 2022 Nexstar Media Inc. All rights reserved.
+American Village opens from 10 a.m. until 4 pm.
+Admission is free for Memorial Day.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to CBS 42.